hirusha-adi/Calc/README.md

 *RULES:*
-Downloading this project and sharing this as yours is prohibited For modifications, do a new pull request and after reviewing that and if i want to update it, credits will be given!
+Downloading this project and sharing this as yours is prohibited For modifications, do a new pull request and after reviewing that and if i want to update it, credits will be given! or just fork it :)

 Thank You!